hollowdll/hakjdb/docs/kvdb-cli.md

 If delete was successful, the command prints the name of the deleted database.

+> [!WARNING]
+> This command can have dangerous consequences.
+Use it with caution!

 ## Listing databases

 To list all the databases on the server, use command: